WetSuiteLeiden/command-line-tools/README.md

 # command-line-tools
 A disparate set of command line tools that have found some purpose over the span of this project.

-Many of these are more fragmented, very specific-purpose, e.g. debug tools, so not so generally interesting.
+Many of these are more fragmented, very specific-purpose, e.g. debug tools, so not so generally interesting, but you may find them useful if you are digging deeper.

-Some are specific projects and worth some readingif they sound like something you need.

 ## XML helpers